Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

   defines some category of acceptance criteria for a cross-cutting technical, business or user experience concern.
 And the features are thought to combine to satisfy the BFR's scoping story across these themes.
-  * Each feature is in turn expanded in [story-normal form](http://www.mountaingoatsoftware.com/blog/advantages-of-the-as-a-user-i-want-user-story-template). and checked to assure [INVEST](http://en.wikipedia.org/wiki/INVEST_(mnemonic)) compliance.
+* Each feature is expanded in [story-normal form](http://www.mountaingoatsoftware.com/blog/advantages-of-the-as-a-user-i-want-user-story-template). and checked to assure [INVEST](http://en.wikipedia.org/wiki/INVEST_(mnemonic)) compliance.
 Here the N in INVEST is modified to mean "we have the right people in